-The Symmetry Video Management module of the Symmetry software provides all the interfaces and tools necessary to monitor, record, play back and control cameras from computers located anywhere on the network.
-Symmetry supports a wide range of network cameras, Digital Video Recorders (DVRs) and Network Video Recorders (NVRs), including Symmetry's own brand of devices (Figure 1-4).
+The Symmetry Video Management module provides all the interfaces and tools necessary to monitor, record, play back and control cameras from computers located anywhere on the network.
+Symmetry provides a wide range of options for video management (Figure 1-4), including a video management system with PC-based Network Video Recorder (NVR) storage.
+Symmetry also allows you to connect a wide range of video management systems from other manufacturers to create a fully-integrated security system.